pingcap/docs/develop/dev-guide-read-in-fast-mode.md

 ---
 title: Fast Mode
-summary: Introduces a way to speed up the querying of AP scenarios by using Fast Mode.
+summary: Introduces a way to speed up the querying of OLAP scenarios by using Fast Mode.
 ---

 # Fast Mode